||Critical Acclaim for

 "An absolutely wonderful book . . .
 I loved [it], absolutely marvelous, absolutely wonderful

-the entire story of one year—1920. . . . if I were teaching a history class of early twentieth
+integrates the entire story of one year—1920. . . . if I were teaching a history class of early

-plain old history that zips along like good fiction.
-I just wish I'd read it before I wrote my book."
+but plain old history that zips along like good fiction.
+I just wish I'd read it before I wrote my

 " . . . a campaign like no other before or since.
 David Pietrusza, a seasoned crime-and-